 Account type sets how the data will be sent to your accounting system.
 There are three choices of account types in MarginEdge:

 Accounts Payable - used typically just once as shown above.
 Payment accounts set to Accounts Payable will be sent as a Bill to an accounts payable account.

 Checking -Invoices closed to payment accounts set as Account Type "checking" will be sent as a bill to your accounts payable along with a check payment marking the invoice as paid by the checking account mapped under the accounting system account.
 Checking is the account type recommend for:

 - Invoices paid with ACH/EFT

 The check number used will either be the check number provided with the invoice or if no check number is given the check number randomly generated.
 If you are using invoice approval to edit your Payment Accounts yourself, you'll see an "Auto-Generate Check Number" option.

 Other - For payment accounts set to this category type, no invoice is sent to the accounting system, only a journal entry.
-Common examples include purchases with petty cash (paid-outs), debit or credit cards, and internal transfers.
+Common examples include purchases with petty cash (paid-outs) and internal transfers.
 (Click here for information about how to book petty cash transactions with MarginEdge.).

 Credit Card (QuickBooks and Sage Intacct) - Invoices closed to account type "Credit Card" will report a credit card charge to the mapped account (must be a Credit Card account in QuickBooks).
 If no vendor is mapped, the name of the vendor paid will show up as a memo on your credit card register.
 If the vendor is mapped, you will see the vendor listed as the payee on the credit card register and it will appear as an expense on your Vendor transaction list for the mapped vendor.
 For QuickBooks Online, an image will also be exported with the Credit Card Payment Account.
 For more details on what Credit Card type payment account exports will look like in the accounting system, click here.